AmeliaSZK/CoulAdj-JS/README.md

         a common edge. (top, bottom, left, and right neighbours)
         * By default, all 8 neighbours are considered adjacent.
     * Always include alpha column in output
-        * If the image doesn't have an alpha component, one will be added at full opacity in the output.
+        * ~~If the image doesn't have an alpha component, one will be added at full opacity in the output.~~
-        * By default, images without an alpha component won't get the alpha columns in the output.
+        * ~~By default, images without an alpha component won't get the alpha columns in the output.~~
+        * Currently, alpha column is always included.

 ### Command Line Interface